-Girls enter puberty between the ages of 7-13.
-Boys enter this stage between the ages of 9-14.
-When this stage is late, it is called delayed sexual development.
+Girls enter puberty between the ages of 7 and 13.
+Boys enter this stage between the ages of 9 and 14.
+Delayed sexual development is when this stage is late.

 - Chronic illness

-Hypogonadism—not enough male or female sex hormones
+- Hypogonadism—not enough male or female sex hormones

 - Other endocrine diseases, such as hypothyroidism or Cushing disease

-- Chromosomal abnormalities:
+- Chromosomal abnormalities, such as:

 |Copyright © Nucleus Medical Media, Inc.|

 One common symptom for both boys and girls is being short for their age.
-Other symptoms by gender include:
+Other problems by gender are:

 - Lack of testicular enlargement by age 14